Database Audit Logging

 1. Get the Google Cloud Service Account ID of the TiDB cluster that you want to enable audit logging.

-3. Click Show Google Cloud Server Account ID, and then copy the Service Account ID for later use.
+4. In the Enable Database Audit Logging dialog, locate the Google Cloud Server Account ID section, and record Service Account ID for later use.

 2. In the Google Cloud console, go to IAM & Admin > Roles, and then check whether a role with the following write-only permissions of the storage container exists.